PeterStoyanov83/peter-stoyanov-coaching/EMAIL_SEQUENCES.md

 My director pulled me aside afterward and said something that changed everything:

-*"Petar, the audience doesn't want perfection.
+*"Peter, the audience doesn't want perfection.
 They want connection.
 They want to feel something."*

 **This applies to EVERY communication situation:**
 - Business presentations